escottgoodwin/lango-trans-de/README.md

 Get recommendations by date.
 Only recommend articles in the corpus that are recent.

-6. Ideal Number of Category
+6. Ideal Number of Recommendation Category Clusters

+Develop/Integrate a method to automatically determine ideal number of clusters for corpus/number of articles on the fly.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjc2NjM3MjEzXX0=
+eyJoaXN0b3J5IjpbLTE2MzE5MDQ2OTddfQ==
 -->